ColdIQ's Cold Email Guide: Outbound Secrets

 Identifying companies with a problem

-In an ideal world, you would snap your fingers and get a list of all the companies struggling with the issue you solve.
-Unfortunately, the best thing we can do is guess.
+In an ideal world, you would snap your fingers and get a list of all the companies struggling with the issue you aim to solve.
+Unfortunately, the best thing we can do is guestimate and do our research.

 Here are a few examples for companies: